CraigJPerry/home-network/plays/README.md

-### Plays ###
+### Playbooks ###

-Standalone or adhoc playbooks.
 These are typically one-off procedures that would otherwise live in a shell script.